Mahnaz-karimi/Look_out/README.md

-##  Django project written in Python that connected to Postgresql deployed on Heroku.
+##  Django project written in Python that connected to Postgresql Database deployed on 2 Heroku websites.

 ### The most commonly used commands